If You Believe, You Will See the Glory of God (Story of healing from a stroke)

 Every head around turned.
 I was in the spotlight and it felt like my heart was in my throat.
 If this didn’t work, I was going to look so stupid.
 But if I believed, I would see the glory of God.

 He got up and walked, with great difficulty at first.
-As he began to walk, I started to yell, “In Jesus name, strength come into his legs now!
+As he began to walk, I started to yell, “In Jesus’ name, strength come into his legs now!
 In Jesus’ name, everything be whole now!”

 It seemed that every step was a little stronger.
 He walked for about 15 feet with me holding his hands and then sat down again, tired, but radiant!
 Just as before it seemed that I had never seen such an expression of frustration, it now seemed like I had never seen such joy on the face of a human being.
 His family was around, ecstatic.
 They kept thanking me again and again.

 I couldn’t sleep all night.
 I still felt emotionally weak and tired, but the scenario of what had just happened kept playing through my mind.
 I kept seeing the picture in my head of the joy on this man’s face after he walked.
 Although this was about eight years ago, I still usually can’t help but cry when I tell the story.
-That is how great the emotional impact of it was for me.
+That is how great the emotional impact was for me.

 Follow Up